IIT-Madras-DSAI-Department/end-semester-project-INFERNOJOD/README.md

 ## ▶️ Running the Code

-The code is ready to run in the 2 py files, I had used local path for writing codes but have changed it to just MNIST_train.csv and MNIST_validation.csv before submitting.
+* just press run and both should run

 ### A. Command-line (recommended for grading)

-* Mention the instructions to run you .py files.
+* The code is ready to run in the 2 py files, I had used local path for writing codes but have changed it to just MNIST_train.csv and MNIST_validation.csv before submitting.

 ---

 ## You can further add your own sections/titles along with corresponding contents here:

----
+Only in my lab endsem report in section 3 hyperparameter tuning there i have wrote "CLICK ON THIS " tapping on that directs u to my hyper param tuning report which i have on my drive and only the link is pasted in the lab_endsem_report.pdf.
 ## 🧾 Authors

-**<Name, Roll No.>**, IIT Madras (2025–26)
+**<Krish_Yadav,DA24B043>**, IIT Madras (2025–26)

 ## Best Practices: